AlexHowansky/ork-bgg/README.md

 a PDF of labels, run `bin/labels <bgg username> [<pattern>] [<limit>] [<skip>]`
 where:

-`<pattern>` is an optional case-insensitive substring to match the name on.
-Leave unspecified or use empty string `""` to include all titles.
+`<pattern>` is an optional slash-delimited regular expression or a case insensitive substring to match the name on.
+Leave unspecified, use an empty string `""`, or use a catch-all regex `/./` to include all titles.

 `<limit>` is an optional value to limit the number of labels created, with 30 fitting on one page.
 Leave unspecified or use `0` to set no limit.